 “… [The] trip to Europe turned out to be a life-changing experience for the young crown prince.
 He celebrated his twentieth birthday near Gibraltar on April 29, 1921, on the naval ship Katori, on the voyage to England.
 In numerous press interviews during the postwar years, whenever asked about the most memorable event of his life, Emperor Hirohito always mentioned his 1921 trip to Europe.
 He also said he considered his visit to King George V and the British royal family the most valuable lesson of the trip.
 As the emperor later said, ‘George V intimately explained to me the British constitutional monarchy as it ought to be.
 Ever since, it has been always on my mind and I have been constantly thinking about how a monarch under a constitutional monarch should behave.’

-“If the primary objective of this trip, as far as Prime Minister Hara the genro were concerned, was to educate the crown prince about the reality of world politics and about Japan’s relations with the Western powers, then it seems the trip was partly successful.
+“If the primary objective of this trip, as far as Prime Minister Hara and the genro [lit. ‘principal elders’, the retired elder Japanese statesmen considered the ‘founding fathers’ of modern Japan] were concerned, was to educate the crown prince about the reality of world politics and about Japan’s relations with the Western powers, then it seems the trip was partly successful.

 “Under the guidance of Baron Chinda Sutemi, one of the most experienced diplomats in Japan, Crown Prince Hirohito not only absorbed the lessons of the devastating Great War (fought only three years previously in Europe) but also learned to appreciate the importance of international peace.
 Looking over the ruins of the Battle of Verdun in France, where more than two million soldiers perished, Hirohito was recorded to have said, ‘War is such a terrible thing.’